MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

     }

     <#
-        The factory should expose this method to create a parameter file.
+        The generator should expose this method to create a parameter file.
         A file can be created by calling  `CreateParameterFile` This function accepts a boolean to include only Mandatory parameters.
     #>